 The Texas Landscape Project seeks to give a geographic, visual meaning to places that have played a role in the state’s environmental history, using this website as well as a book published by Texas A&M University Press in June 2016.

-All three Projects are sponsored by the non-profit, tax-exempt organization, the Conservation History Association of Texas, which was founded in 1998 to chronicle the effort to understand and protect Texas’ natural resources and public health.
+All four Projects are sponsored by the non-profit, tax-exempt organization, the Conservation History Association of Texas, which was founded in 1998 to chronicle the effort to understand and protect Texas’ natural resources and public health.

-Association work is coordinated by David Todd, with important contributions from Jonathan Ogren (cartography and layout) and David Weisman (camerawork, direction, and editing), as well as Sam Burns, Scott Hoenes and Madeline Moya (website design), Will Hornaday (graphics), Robin Johnson (transcription), Sarah Rehm (website design), Gary Spalding (sound and light), and Sandra Skrei (education).
+Association work is coordinated by David Todd, with important contributions from Jonathan Ogren (cartography and layout) and David Weisman (camerawork, direction, and editing), as well as Jason Lively, Sam Burns, Scott Hoenes and Madeline Moya (website design), Will Hornaday (graphics), Robin Johnson (transcription), Sarah Rehm (website design), Gary Spalding (sound and light), and Sandra Skrei (education).

 The Association is managed by a board of trustees that includes Janice Bezanson, Susan Peterson, Irene Pickhardt and Ted Siff.
 Additional help is provided by a Board of Advisors for the Texas Legacy Project, including Stephen Klineberg, Lydia Saldana, Louis Marchiafava, Marty Melosi, and Char Miller.
 The Texas Landscape Project is guided by its own Board of Advisors, including David Bezanson and Robin Doughty.